Welcome to our Annual Chernobyl project info!

 receive them for the children, thank you, bless you.

 * Underwear aged 10 plus.
-New only*
+Boys and girls.
+New only

 * Adult size socks (one size fits all) new

 * Toiletries, toothpaste, shower gel, shampoo etc, but not bars of soap please.

 * Sanitary Towels